summer-solutions/orm/README.md

     //it's recommended to keep logs in separated DB registry.RegisterMySQLPool("root:root@tcp(localhost:3306)/log_database", "log_db_pool")
-    // you need to register default rabbitMQ server
+    // you need to register default Redis
-    registry.RegisterRabbitMQServer("amqp://rabbitmq_user:rabbitmq_password@localhost:5672/")
+    registry.RegisterRedis("localhost:6379", 0)
+    registry.RegisterRedis("localhost:6380", 0, "another_redis")

     //next you need to define in Entity that you want to log changes.
-Just add "log" tag type User struct {
+Just add "log" tag or define mysql pool name type User struct {
-        ORM  `orm:"log=log_db_pool"`
+        ORM  `orm:"log"`
         ID   uint
         Name string
         Age  int `orm:"skip-log"` //Don't track this field }

+    // optionally you can set optional redis pool used to queue all events type Dog struct {
+        ORM  `orm:"log=log_db_pool;asyncRedisLogs=another_redis"`
+        ID   uint
+        Name string
+     }

     // Now every change of User will be saved in log table

     // You can add extra data to log, simply use this methods before Flush(): engine.SetLogMetaData("logged_user_id", 12)